City Walks Through Italy: Your Guide to 20 Must-See Destinations

 The golden mosaic façade is so beautiful it will take your breath away.
 Inside the church, the polished marble floor is stunning.

-View the Pozzo di San Patrizio, which is a 16th-century well shaft with a 248-step double spiral staircase.
+View the Pozzo di San Patrizio, a 16th-century well shaft with a 248-step double spiral staircase.
 Also, a network of underground caves, tunnels and wells was created over 2500 years ago by the inhabitants of the time.

 The town has cobblestoned lanes, with many boutique shops, restaurants, and bars.